Department of Loreto

 Loreto (/es/) is a department of Peru.
-Covering almost one-third of Peru's territory, it is Peru's largest and northernmost department.
-Slightly smaller than Japan or Germany, it is also one of the most sparsely populated regions due to its remote location in the Amazon rainforest.
-It is administered by a regional government.
+Covering almost one-third of Peru's territory, it is Peru's largest and northernmost department, occupying a large part of the country's portion of the Amazon rainforest.
+Slightly smaller than Japan or Germany, it is also one of the most sparsely populated regions due to its remote location in the region.
 Its capital is Iquitos.